 Currently, the HCM team is involved in a variety of investigative research projects focused on developing a better understanding of the disease, which could potentially lead to novel therapies that may halt disease progression in at-risk patients.
 In addition, the Center is leading the way on a number of clinical trials evaluating the safety and efficacy of several recent innovative drug therapies that aim to mitigate HCM symptoms (like shortness of breath).

 The Center’s multi-disciplinary program, clinical experts and scientific leaders are providing patients with state-of-the art care and the most advanced diagnostic and treatment options.

 In 2014, New Jersey’s Morristown Medical Center—part of the Atlantic Health Network—reached out to the Tufts MC HCM Center with a unique proposition.
 The Mast family, who had lost their daughter, Chanin, to HCM several years earlier, wanted to make a difference in the lives of other patients with this disease by providing critical funding to create the Chanin T. Mast HCM Center.
 The Mast HCM Center is a clinic at Morristown Medical Center dedicated to the care and treatment, of patients with HCM in the region.
-Dr. Maron and Chief of Cardiology James Udelson, MD were asked to manage the relationship, as the mission of the Tufts MC HCM Center aligned with what the Mast family envisioned for the HCM Center at Morristown.

 The Mast HCM Center, with Tufts MC as a partner, provides world-class care to patients throughout the New Jersey region.
 Patients receive access to renowned specialists, counseling support, the latest treatments, and have a direct line to Tufts MC’s other HCM specialists for advanced care and procedures.